 Sentiment analysis is a particularly interesting field of AI as it detects and determines the emotional state of a user by picking up on several cues.
 This is important for customer service-related chatbots that can detect anger or frustration and tailor responses accordingly to defuse tensions and guide customers to a solution.

-What is AI web design?
+What is AI assisted web design?

 When used correctly, AI can provide superior web experiences for the user that are highly personalised and adaptive.
 This extends to the type of user interface that users will interact with when using your website.
 Remember, AI is a tool and the effectiveness of any tool is dependent on how it is used.